House of Netjer Application

 Persons under 18, or persons under OR over 18 living with their parent(s) or guardian(s), or who are financially dependent on another person, must supply written consent from that parent/guardian/provider.
 The House of Netjer is pro-family, and causing a rift between potential members and their parents or significant other(s) would be against ma'at and all ideals we embrace.

-Please note that "consent" does not necessarily mean agreement with the teachings of the House of Netjer or beliefs of Kemetic Orthodox, but that those to whom a potential member must answer agree that the member has the right to join our religion, and at minimum, support that member's decision to convert.
+Please note "consent" does not necessarily mean agreement with the teachings of the House of Netjer or beliefs of Kemetic Orthodoxy, but that those to whom a potential member must answer agree that the member has a right to join our religion, and at minimum, support their decision to join.

 Before answering the following questions, spend four days (the Kemetic number of completion) from the day you decide to apply thinking the decision through.
-As with the conversion process in any other religion, you are always free to leave if you find that Kemetic Orthodox is not for you.
-However, involving yourself in this process opens you up to the Way of Netjer, and then that experience becomes part of your life story, whether or not the House of Netjer does.
+As with the conversion process in any other religion, you are always free to leave if you find that Kemetic Orthodoxy is not for you.
+However, involving yourself in this process opens you up to the Way of Netjer, and then that experience becomes part of your life story, whether or not the House of Netjer continues to do so.

-Be aware that while candidates for ordination to lay and legal Kemetic Orthodox priesthood are selected from our Shemsu-Ankh members, you will spend significant time (more than two years) as a Remetj and/or Shemsu member before such vocation will even be considered.
+Be aware that while candidates for ordination to lay and legal Kemetic Orthodox priesthood are selected from our members, you will spend significant time (more than two years) as a member before training for such vocation can even be considered.
 As in most religions, Kemetic Orthodox priesthood is a career, rather than a title or status, to which few are called.
-Becoming a Kemetic Orthodox priest requires years of dedication, education, work, and commitment above and beyond service to the gods, and becoming a priest is not a required or mandatory part of our religion.
-Acceptance of your membership application is therefore no guarantee of potential for, or acceptance to, our lay or legal priesthood.
+Becoming a Kemetic Orthodox priest requires years of dedication, education, work, and commitment above and beyond service to the Netjeru, and becoming a priest is not a required or mandatory part of our religion.
+Acceptance of your application is therefore no guarantee of potential for, or acceptance to, our lay or legal priesthood.

 Online Application Form